Two opinions dynamics generated by inflexibles and non-contrarian and contrarian floaters: Introduction

-In a recent paper~(\cite{Ga5}) the basic deterministic two states Galam model has been modified by introducing opinion supporters that express what in politics (and other games) is called {\em inflexible behavior}.
+In addition to the incorporation of contrarian behaviour, the basic deterministic two states Galam model has been modified introducing opinion supporters that express what in politics (and other games) is called {\em inflexible behaviour} \cite{mosco,inflex1}.
 An inflexible community member is a supporter that under all conditions sticks to its opinion.
 Under this terminology supporters that switch opinion when in the minority then classify as {\em floaters}, and we shall use this distinction in what follows.
-In~\cite{Ga5} the effect of inflexible behavior on opinion dynamics is studied for the case that opinion supporters repeatedly meet in groups of fixed size 3.
+In~\cite{inflex1} the effect of inflexible behaviour on opinion dynamics is studied for the case that opinion supporters repeatedly meet in groups of fixed size 3.
 It is shown that a small density of inflexibles for only one of the two opinions allows for the existence of two local attractors.
 One of these local attractors is a mixed one, on which both opinions are present and on which the opinion that is supported by inflexibles is a minority.
 The other attractor is a single state attractor, on which the opinion that is supported by inflexibles has complete majority, i.e., its density equals 1, the other opinion being absent.
 Due to the presence of these two attractors, the outcome of the opinion dynamics thus depends on the initial condition, the basin of attraction for the mixed local attractor being relatively small compared to that for the single state attractor.
 If the density of inflexibles is sufficiently large (approximately 17$\%$), the mixed attractor disappears and the single state attractor becomes global.
 In case both opinions have small and equal densities of inflexibles there are two mixed local attractors.
 These two attractors are symmetrically situated with regard to a separator on which both opinions are present with density $0.5$.

-A change in the density of inflexibles for one of the opinions breaks this symmetry, and a sufficiently large increase may lead to a global attractor on which the opinion with the larger density of inflexibles has the majority, see~\cite{Ga5}.
-Recently, the effect of inflexibles and floaters on opinion dynamics has also been studied in~\cite{MPR} and~\cite{S}.
+A change in the density of inflexibles for one of the opinions breaks this symmetry, and a sufficiently large increase may lead to a global attractor on which the opinion with the larger density of inflexibles has the majority \cite{inflex1}.
+The inflexible effect could provide for some counter-intuitive explanation to real paradoxical situations \cite{public}.
+The effect of inflexibles and floaters on opinion dynamics has also been studied extensively in recent years, as seen in \cite{iglesia,martins,mobi2,bolek1,rand,bollen,latora,anten,sob,kasia2,nuno2,lee}.